Part 1: Understanding Dead Load and Live Load

 Static loads, also known as “dead loads,” are the permanent loads of the structure.

-Dead loads consist of the weight of the building itself, plus the weight of all fixed items like walls, roof, and carpeting.
+Dead loads in buildings consist of the weight of the building itself, plus the weight of all fixed items like walls, roof, and carpeting.

 Anything hung from or attached to the structural framing is a “collateral” dead load.
 Collateral loads cover objects like roof-mounted air-conditioning/heating units and HVAV ducting, water fire sprinkler systems, lighting fixtures, material handling systems, or interior manufacturing cranes.
 The soundness of the structure depends on the structural engineer knowing in advance all the auxiliary materials to be used in the building.